 The two-day event was attended by 173 international participants from 45 countries, 10 regional networks, and 5 continents.
 Participants comprised of network members, donors, regional organisations, academic institutions and the media.

-The Conference comprised four themed plenary sessions, with two keynote talks and 41 presentations based on the strategic pillars of CORDS.
+The Conference comprised four themed plenary sessions, with two key note talks and 41 presentations based on the strategic pillars of CORDS.
+Each speaker was given 10 minutes to present which was followed by 5 minutes for questions.